stormpath/stormpath-laravel/docs/registration.rst

 Auto Login
 ----------

-If you are *not* using email verificaion (not recommended) you may log users in automatically when they register.
+If you are *not* using email verification (not recommended) you may log users in automatically when they register.
 This can be achieved with this config::

     [